Member Organizations

 Code of Ethics for Professional Accountants

-Ethical requirements for auditors in Switzerland are established in the Swiss Code of Obligations (Swiss CO), as amended in 2017, and the Federal Act on the Licensing and Oversight of Auditors of 2005.
-The legislation refers only to independence requirements for auditors, which as reported by the Swiss Expert Association for Audit, Tax and Fiduciary (EXPERTsuisse), are aligned with the IESBA requirements.
+Ethical requirements for auditors in Switzerland are established in the Swiss Code of Obligations (Swiss CO), as amended in 2023, and the Federal Act on the Licensing and Oversight of Auditors of 2005.
+The legislation refers only to independence requirements for auditors, which, as reported by the Swiss Expert Association for Audit, Tax and Fiduciary (EXPERTsuisse), are aligned with the IESBA requirements.

-Auditors and other professionals that voluntarily join a professional accountancy organization (PAO) are self-regulated through the membership requirements of the PAO.
-EXPERTsuisse has developed its own code of ethics based on the 2016 IESBA Code of Ethics.
+Auditors and other professionals who voluntarily join a professional accountancy organization (PAO) are self-regulated through the membership requirements of the PAO.
+EXPERTsuisse has developed its own Code of ethics based on the 2020 IESBA Code of Ethics.
+The Swiss Code of Ethics (Principles of Independence) has been revised to reflect revisions from the IESBA Code of Ethics in 2018 and 2020.

 Current Status: Partially Adopted